|Nutrition Facts (per serving)|

 This delicious cream cheese spread can be served with a range of accompaniments, including buttery crackers, bagel chips, or crostini, as well as slices of pear and apple.
 A plate of sliced ham on the side would be wonderful with this spread as well.
 You can make the cheese ball the day before or just a few hours before guests arrive.

-- In a bowl combine cream cheese, drained crushed pineapple, chopped bell pepper, chopped green onion, seasoned salt, and 1 cup of the chopped pecans.
+In a bowl, combine the cream cheese, drained crushed pineapple, chopped bell pepper, chopped green onion, seasoned salt, and 1 cup of the chopped pecans.
 Mix well to blend ingredients.

-- Serve with assorted crackers or with simple baked crostini slices (see below) or croutons.
+Serve with assorted crackers or with simple baked crostini slices or croutons.
 It would be a delicious spread to serve with slices of ham as well.

 How to Make Basic Crostini

-- Instead of chopped pecans, use two cups of chopped walnuts in the recipe.
+- Instead of chopped pecans, use 2 cups of chopped walnuts in the recipe.

-- Finely chopped red onions may be used as a substitute for the green onions.
+- Finely chopped red onion may be used as a substitute for the green onions.

 - Add a few tablespoons of chopped fresh parsley or cilantro for additional flavor and color.

-- For festive holiday color, use a combination of sweet green and red bell pepper in the spread.
+- Give the cheese ball a festive holiday twist by using a combination of sweet green and red bell pepper in the spread.